 Epicel (cultured epidermal autografts) is a permanent skin replacement for full thickness burns greater than or equal to 30% of TBSA.
-Epicel is currently the only FDA-approved autologous epidermal product available for large total surface area burns.
+The extent of the skin surface that the burn occupies is usually referred to as a percent of TBSA.
+Epicel is currently the only FDA-approved autologous epidermal product available for large total surface area burns in both adult and pediatric patients.
 Currently, approximately 100 patients are treated with Epicel in the U.S. each year.
-In the year ended December 31, 2017, net revenues were \$18.9 million for Epicel.
+In the year ended December 31, 2018, net revenues were \$23.1 million for Epicel.